 Description of service

-The scientific work at the HZI Department of Vaccinology and Applied Microbiology includes the elucidation of mechanisms of host responses to infection and vaccination, discovering new adjuvants, and developing and validating vaccines against specific infectious diseases.
-For this, conventional and advanced murine models are ideally suited to perform a cost-efficient screening, selection and prioritization of vaccine candidates.
+The scientific work at the HZI Department of Vaccinology and Applied Microbiology (VAC) includes the elucidation of mechanisms of host responses to infection and vaccination, discovering new adjuvants, and developing and validating vaccines against specific infectious diseases.
+For this, conventional murine models are ideally suited to perform a cost-efficient screening, selection and prioritization of vaccine candidates.
 The department features expertise, technology and infrastructure in the fields of adjuvants and formulation.
-Within the framework of TRANSVAC2, the HZI will offer access in the form of pre-clinical studies in the murine system to assess the immunogenicity, safety and efficacy of specific vaccine formulations.
-The access includes animal breeding, housing, caretaking and biotechnical expertise for mouse studies on a vaccine candidate (provided by the user) including sampling and standard immune monitoring to carry out validation experiments of the new vaccine candidate or vaccination strategies of the potential user.
-The HZI will also provide access to laboratory and animal facilities up to BSL3 (including the gnotobiotic unit) and conventional, modified (e.g. knockout, knock-in, reporter) and humanised (e.g. immune system) mice as animal models.
+Within the framework of ISIDORe, the HZI-VAC will offer access in the form of pre-clinical studies in the murine system to assess the immunogenicity, safety and efficacy of specific vaccine formulations.
+The access includes animal housing, caretaking and biotechnical expertise for mouse studies on a vaccine candidate (provided by the user) including sampling and standard immune monitoring to carry out validation experiments of the new vaccine candidate or vaccination strategies of the potential user.
+The HZI will also provide access to laboratory and animal facilities up to BSL2 (including the gnotobiotic unit) and conventional mice as animal models.

 More specifically, the access will comprise:

-the purchase and/or breeding of animals, including housing and animal care;
+the purchase of animals, including housing and animal care

 support in the area of vaccinology to advice on the experimental design, vaccination protocol and methodology for the immune monitoring;